 Ireland's golfing heartland

 Imagine yourself enjoying an itinerary that also included legendary links like Ballybunion, Tralee, Doonbeg, Waterville, Dingle and Dooks.
 With spectacular views, giant dunes and some of the world’s most incredible holes, this really is bucket-list golf.
-And with plenty of direct flights from the US to Shannon – and all the courses within a couple of hours of there – it’s easy to see why this corner of the Emerald Isle is so popular.
+And with plenty of direct flights from North America to Shannon – and all the courses within a couple of hours of there – it’s easy to see why this corner of the Emerald Isle is so popular.

 - Incredible links golf courses